SCENE 01 / SPECIALTY RIGS

 Advanced rigging solutions for your New Zealand production.

-Specialty rigs are purpose-built vehicle platforms designed for mounting cameras and capturing dynamic driving, chase, and motion sequences.
-From Russian arms and camera cars to process trailers and insert vehicles, these rigs enable complex moving shots that would be impossible with standard equipment.
+Here is how this works in practice.
+Specialty rigs are purpose-built car platforms designed for mounting cameras and capturing dynamic driving, chase, and motion sequences.
+From Russian arms and camera cars to process trailers and insert cars, these rigs enable complex moving shots that would be impossible with standard gear.

-We source specialty camera rigs and vehicles from experienced local operators who understand the safety and technical requirements of vehicle-mounted filming.
-Our team coordinates rig availability, technical specifications, and logistics to ensure your unit can capture dynamic vehicular sequences safely and efficiently.
+Here is the short of it.
+We source specialty camera rigs and cars from skilled local operators who know the safety and tech needs of car-mounted filming.
+Our team sets up rig availability, tech specs, and logistics to make sure your unit can capture dynamic vehicular sequences safely and efficiently.

 Capabilities